 From there, travelers can take a side trip along the 14-mile East Bay Bike Path for beautiful views of the bay or continue along a series of short off-road paths and select roadways through downtown Providence to reach the Cranston city line and, shortly thereafter, the Cranston Bikepath.
-The Cranston Bikepath, Warwick Greenway, West Warwick Greenway, and Coventry Greenway, all sections of the Washington Secondary Rail-Trail, provide 14 miles of continuous off-road travel.
+The Cranston Bikepath, Warwick Greenway, West Warwick Greenway, and Coventry Greenway, all sections of the Washington Secondary Rail-Trail, provide 19 miles of continuous off-road travel.
 The westernmost portion of the Washington Secondary Rail-Trail, the 10-mile Trestle Trail, offers 4.8 miles of paved trail from the western terminus of the Coventry Greenway to Log Bridge Road.
 The remaining 5 miles are scheduled for completion over the next several years and will bring ECG users to the Connecticut border.

-52% of Rhode Island’s 49-mile route has been completed as trail, and another 35% is in development.
-About 6.5 miles of the route are considered “gap”, where potential off-road routing has not yet been found.
+63% of Rhode Island’s 48-mile route has been completed as trail, and another 24% is in development.
+About 5.7 miles of the route are considered “gap”, where potential off-road routing has not yet been found.
 Defining a route with off-road potential through Providence has been a challenge.
 As with many older cities, streets are narrow, removing much chance of roadside right-of-way being used for trail.
 However, creative planners of the Woonasquatucket River Greenway have had some success creating traffic-separated pathways on the west side of the city.
 Planners of the Blackstone River Bikeway have identified right-of-way to develop trail on the east side of Providence.

 To learn more about the trail progress and activities in Rhode Island, visit the RI Committee page.

 For specific information on the Blackstone Greenway (aka Blackstone RIver Bikeway, under development to connect Providence, RI with Worcester, MA), check out this page, courtesy of the Blackstone Heritage Corridor (it will open in a new window).